Full-Spectrum Analysis of Gravitational Wave Production from Inflation to Reheating: Results

 \section{Results}

 In this section, we present the complete gravitational wave (GW) spectra generated in our framework spanning over the period from inflation through reheating and eventually to the radiation-dominated era.
 For the post-inflationary GW spectra, we numerically solve the Boltzmann equation for the graviton phase space distribution function in each scenario, along with the background evolution equations, Eq.~\eqref{eq:rhophi} and Eq.~\eqref{eq:rhoR}.
 The computation begins at the onset of reheating and extends through several e-folds beyond its completion.
-This approach ensures that GW production both during and after the reheating phase is fully accounted for.
+This approach ensures that our result fully includes the contributions from the epochs before and after reheating.

 The results are shown in Fig.~\ref{fig:GW}, along with the projected sensitivity curves of future detectors, including the Big Bang Observer (BBO)~\cite{Crowder:2005nr, Corbin:2005ny}, DECIGO~\cite{Seto:2001qf, Kudoh:2005as}, LISA~\cite{LISA:2017pwj}, $\mu$Ares~\cite{Sesana:2019vho}, the Cosmic Explorer (CE)~\cite{Reitze:2019iox}, and the Einstein Telescope (ET)~\cite{Hild:2010id,Punturo:2010zz, Sathyaprakash:2012jk,ET:2019dnz}.
 These sensitivity curves are shown in yellow color.
 The energy stored in GWs behaves like dark radiation and contributes to the effective number of neutrino species, $N_\text{eff}$.\footnote{To constrain this contribution, we use the bound $\ogw h^2 \lesssim 5.6 \times 10^{-6} \Delta N_{\text{eff}}$, which applies to the total energy density integrated over logarithmic frequency~\cite{Caprini:2018mtu}.} The Planck 2018 results provide a 95\% confidence level measurement of $N_{\text{eff}} = 2.99 \pm 0.34$~\cite{Planck:2018vyg}.
 The proposed CMB-S4 experiment is projected to reach a sensitivity of $\Delta N_{\text{eff}}\lesssim 0.06$~\cite{Abazajian:2019eic}.
 Future surveys, such as COrE~\cite{COrE:2011bfs} and Euclid~\cite{EUCLID:2011zbd}, are expected to tighten this constraint to $\Delta N_{\text{eff}}\lesssim 0.013$ at the $2\sigma$ level.
 These limits are illustrated by horizontal dashed lines in Fig.~\ref{fig:GW}.